Virtual events raise a lot of questions. Here are some frequently asked questions that we receive and some possible solutions, which could help you.

 That being said, for 2021 have a 100% virtual plan A and a hybrid plan B and not the other way around.

 There may be a hybrid format where, while respecting public health rules, small groups of participants in different cities can come together for viewing after which a networking activity could be organized for participants.
 Make sure you have a moderator on-site to take questions from the audience.
+If you’re not sure hybrid is right for you, it’s worth considering all conference formats before choosing.

 How do I publish the content of my event online?